holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 ## Add Bob to the test

-Previously you made a test where Alice made a few zome calls and verified the results.
-Now, to test that the entries can be shared between agents on the same DNA, you can use Bob in your tests to interact with Alice.
+Previously you wrote a test where Alice made a few zome calls and verified the results.
+Now, to test that the entries can be shared between agents running the same DNA, you can use Bob in your tests to interact with Alice.

+The aim here is for Alice to create a person and then Bob retrieve that same person.

 Open up your `test/index.js` file and add/update the following lines: